jcnghm/rust-api/README.md

 JWT_SECRET=your-secret-key-here
 ```

-## License
+## Usage

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is a proof of concept.